GMLC-TDC/HELICS/docs/index.rst

 .. image:: https://img.shields.io/badge/docs-ready-blue.svg

 This is the documentation for Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) framework.
+There is also doxygen_ generated documentation available for developers.

+.. _doxygen: /doxygen/

 .. toctree::
    :maxdepth: 1